-Friends and neighbors knew of the Christiansons’ love of animals, and over time people began bringing injured animals and strays to the farm, knowing Marc and Betty would give them the care they needed.
+Friends and neighbors knew of the Christiansons’ love of animals and, over time, people began bringing injured animals and strays to the farm, because they knew Marc and Betty would know how to give them the care they needed.

 As the number and variety of animals increased, the Christianson Farm starting drawing curious visitors.
+And then more curious visitors.
 Finally, it got to the point where whole busloads of school children would show up.

-The Marshal Bill Show on KFYR picked up on the phenomenon, and the publicity led people to consider starting a zoo.
-In 1958, 780 people signed a petition to establish the Dakota Zoo, and Marc Christianson brought a proposal to the Bismarck Park Board.
+The Marshal Bill Show on KFYR picked up on the phenomenon, and the publicity led people to consider the possibility of starting a zoo in the community.
+In 1958, 780 people signed a petition to establish the Dakota Zoo, and Marc Christianson took a proposal to the Bismarck Park Board.

-Christianson’s concept was a self-supporting zoo that would require no funding from the City.
-George Schaumberg, the director of Bismarck Parks and Recreation, got behind the idea, and the Park Board set aside 88 acres in Sertoma Park for the attraction.
+Christianson’s concept was of a zoo that would be self-supporting and would require no funding from the City of Bismarck.
+The late George Schaumberg, who was the director of Bismarck Parks and Recreation, got behind the idea, and the Park Board ended up setting aside 88 acres in Sertoma Park for establishing the attraction.

-Marc Christianson and his crews used recycled and donated building materials for much of the initial construction, but certain projects came to fruition only because private citizens stepped in to help.
+Marc Christianson and his crews used recycled and donated building materials for much of the initial construction, but certain projects came to fruition only because private citizens stepped in and helped.

 When the Dakota Zoo opened to the public, it had 75 animals and 23 birds on about 15 acres of developed land.
-In that first year alone, some 40,000 people visited, each paying an admission of 10 cents.
-In subsequent years, capital campaigns have allowed the zoo to expand, adding many new exhibits and a Discovery Center, which offers a hands-on learning.
+In that first year alone, some 40,000 people visited, each paying an admission fee of 10 cents.

 Dakota Datebook written by Merry Helm